nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 C.H.I.P.
 Pro has many GPIO to choose from including two PWM pins.
 If your product needs analog input we recommend adding a I2C controlled ADC to your circuit.

+## Digital Inputs

+Use external pull-ups or pull-downs

+## Modular Certification